 Luka Doncic's Postseason Run A Testament To Rockets' Coach Stephen Silas

-HOUSTON — Luka Doncic's prominent playoff run could come to an end Thursday night.
-The Dallas Mavericks are facing elimination inside the American Airlines Center by trailing the Phoenix Suns 3-2 in the Western Conference semifinals.
+HOUSTON — Luka Doncic has been on a historic postseason run that will continue Wednesday night.
+The Dallas Mavericks will open the Western Conference finals inside the Chase Center to face off against the Golden State Warriors.

 Doncic has been on a tear since the start of the playoffs.
-He is averaging 30.9 points on 46.6 percent shooting from the field, 10.0 rebounds and 6.8 assists in eight playoff games.
+He is averaging 31.5 points on 47.6 percent shooting from the field, 10.1 rebounds and 6.6 assists in 10 playoff games.
 Doncic's performance against the Suns has given reminiscence to LeBron James' legendary post-season run in 2007.

 Doncic's playoff performances are a testament to his constant growth since his rookie season, learning under the guidance of Houston Rockets coach Stephen Silas.
 Doncic's play is an illustration of what Jalen Green could become once he reaches the pinnacle of his play.